denizdgn/minnie/README.md

 ```

  Options to visualize each bond type are added to pipeline.sh !!\

 ## Troubleshoot
-If you would need to see brief descriptions of the minnie's subcommands
+If you would need to see brief descriptions of the minnie's options

 ```
 minnie --help
 minnie <subcommand> --help
 ```
-An example of help command - to retrieve usage information of the `minnie splitpdbs` subcommand
+An example of help command - to retrieve usage information of the `minnie splitpdbs` option

 ```
 $ minnie splitpdbs --help